 Laboratory experience accompanying BIO 234.

-Corequisites: Registration in BIO 234 is required.
+Corequisites: Concurrent registration in BIO 234 is required.
 Offered: Fall, Spring.

 BIO 238 • Human Anatomy and Physiology 3 Credits